MGL c.186, § 22 Water submetering in residential tenancies

 Allows landlords to separately bill tenants for electricity and water in certain circumstances.

-When can a tenant be billed directly for water under the new water law?, Mass.
-Legal Services
+When can a tenant be billed directly for water under the water law?, Mass Legal Help

 Residential and commercial landlord-tenant practice in Massachusetts, 3rd ed.
 MCLE loose-leaf, section 1.2.8.